Toward a Safe Internet of Agents: A Population of Agents: Building Multi-Agent Systems

-This architecture introduces a critical vulnerability: the Orchestrator acts as a \textbf{Single Point of Trust (SPoT)}.
-Unlike static workflows where the connections between agents are hardcoded, here the ``workflow lines'' are virtualized—they exist only as semantic decisions made by the Orchestrator.
-Consequently, the structural integrity of the entire system is reducible to the reasoning capability of this single node.
-This transforms access control from a deterministic mechanism into a form of \textbf{Probabilistic Access Control}.
-If the router acts as a \textit{Confused Deputy} due to prompt injection, it can dynamically draw a connection from a low-privilege user to a high-privilege agent—a systemic instance of the \textbf{Implicit Delegation} risk.
+This architecture introduces the Orchestrator as a Single Point of Trust (SPOT).
+Unlike hardcoded static workflows, workflow lines exist only as Orchestrator decisions, reducing system integrity to this node's reasoning.
+Access control becomes probabilistic rather than deterministic.
+A router compromised through prompt injection can connect low-privilege users to high-privilege agents—a systemic instance of implicit delegation.